 Ethicon has asked the FDA for 120 days to end sales so it can “notify its customers and provide those hospitals and surgeons with sufficient time to select alternative treatment options for their patients,” the J&J subsidiary said in its letter.
 “Ethicon will also discontinue or revise, as appropriate, all marketing materials during this time.”

 The FDA hadn’t responded to the request, according to the letter.
 The move covers the Prolift, Prolift+ M, TVT Secur and Prosima surgical meshes.
 Ethicon said it’s asked the agency to let it continue selling a fifth product, the Gyencare Gynemesh, with a change to the labeling that restricts its use.

 Hundreds of women say the meshes, threaded into place through incisions in the vagina, have eroded and shrank over time, causing pain and injuries.
 Patients have filed suits against J&J, C.R.
-Bard Inc. (BCR) of Murray Hill, New Jersey; and Endo Health Solutions Inc. of Chadds Ford, Pennsylvania, along with other manufacturers.
+Bard Inc. (BCR:US) of Murray Hill, New Jersey; and Endo Health Solutions Inc. of Chadds Ford, Pennsylvania, along with other manufacturers.

 “We are happy to see that Ethicon finally decided to do the right thing and stop selling these products,” Bryan Aylstock, a Pensacola, Florida-based lawyer for mesh patients who are suing J&J, said in a telephone interview.

 Ethicon is discontinuing sales of the products worldwide, Matthew Johnson, a company spokesman, said in an e-mail.
 It’s not recalling meshes already sold or implanted and its decision isn’t based on any safety concerns, he said.